 So taking into consideration the fact that headaches are the result of inflamed tissue or blood vessels in the cranial region, how do conventional OTC (over-the-counter) drugs work to make them go away?

 Medications like ibuprofen (which include the brand names Motrin, Advil, and Aleve) are non-steroidal anti-inflammatory drugs (NSAID’s) that have non-addictive analgesic (pain-relieving), anti-pyretic (fever-reducing), and anti-inflammatory effects.
-These makes them effective options for the onset of headaches, which as we just discussed, are the result of inflamed tissues and blood vessels in the region surrounding the head and neck.
+These make them effective options for the onset of headaches, which, as discussed above, are the result of inflamed tissues and blood vessels in the region surrounding the head and neck.

-Functionally, the drugs work by blocking the production of prostaglandins, which are inflammation-inducing substances produced by the body that are released as a response to illness or injury.
-(This is why ibuprofen is also a good fever-reducing OTC medication).
+Functionally, the drugs work by blocking the production of prostaglandins, which are inflammation-inducing substances produced by the body that is released as a response to illness or injury.

-However, in addition to blocking the release of prostaglandins at the site of inflammation, drugs like Advil and Aleve also block/inhibit protective prostaglandins that have a functional role in the stomach and kidneys.
-This is why it’s very important to always take ibuprofen with food – if you don’t the prostaglandin inhibition will likely result in stomach bleeding.
+However, in addition to blocking the release of prostaglandins at the site of inflammation, drugs like Advil and Aleve also inhibit protective prostaglandins that have a functional role in the stomach and kidneys.
+This is why it’s very important to always take ibuprofen with food, otherwise the prostaglandin inhibition can result in stomach bleeding.

 Also, even if you always take OTC headache medications with food, it’s still dangerous to take them on a daily basis.
-In addition to their inflammatory roles in the cranial region, prostaglandins are important for dilating blood vessels in the kidneys.
+In addition to their inflammatory roles in the cranial region, prostaglandins dilate blood vessels in the kidneys, allowing blood flow to these important organs.
 Thus, when you take prostaglandin-inhibiting drugs like ibuprofen (especially on a daily basis), you drastically increase the chance of developing chronic kidney conditions such as ischemia, which is the accumulation of dead tissue in the kidney from lack of blood flow.

-In fact, acetaminophen drugs pose even more of a long-term threat to liver functioning than does ibuprofen; an FDA advisory committee has actually released statements in the past which propose that limits be set on acetaminophen due to their high risk of liver damage when taken frequently.
+In fact, acetaminophen-containing drugs pose even more of a long-term threat to liver functioning than ibuprofen.
+An FDA advisory committee has actually released statements in the past which propose that limits be set on acetaminophen due to the high risk of liver damage when taken frequently.

-In short, while headache-relieving OTC drugs are generally safe when taken sporadically, they can cause very real and serious health conditions when relied on on a frequent basis.
+In short, while headache-relieving OTC drugs are generally safe when taken sporadically, they can cause very real and serious health conditions when relied on frequently.

-Anyone who lives with frequent and severe headaches/migraines will tell you that their debilitating-effects are no joke; they’re often times more than enough to keep you home from work or school, or from being productive with whatever it is that you need to get done in your day-to-day life.
+Anyone who lives with frequent and severe headaches or migraines will tell you that their debilitating-effects are no joke.
+They are often times more than enough to keep you home from work or school, or from being productive with whatever it is that you need to get done in your day-to-day life.